Iterative Volume-of-Fluid interface positioning in general polyhedrons with Consecutive Cubic Spline interpolation: Iterative positioning with Consecutive Cubic Spline interpolation

 Using function value and function derivative from two subsequent iterations makes the CCS a two-point root finding algorithm \citep[chap.
 2]{Petkovic2012}.
 If the interpolation interval does contain the root, the cubic interpolation exactly recovers the volume fraction $\VolFracTilde(s)$, and its root is therefore the root of $\VolFracTilde(s)$.
 The volume fraction $\VolFracTilde(s)$ is approximated with the polynomial of order $K < 4$, $P_k(s) = \sum_{k=0 \dots K} a_k s^k \approx \VolFracTilde(s)$, using the conditions

 that determine $k$, if $s^* \in [s_a,s_b] \subset (\sMin,\sMax)$, where $s^*$ is the root of $\VolFracTilde(s)$ given by \cref{eq:volfracroot}.

 To understand why $P_k(s)$ recovers the volume fraction exactly, consider the following.
 The volume $V_c$ is bounded by planar polygons or, if the boundary of $V_c$ consists of non-planar faces, by sets of triangles resulting from the triangulation of non-planar faces.
-In both cases, the cap area $A(\x=\x_{min} + s \n_c)$ in \cref{fig:newtonpolyhedron} is at most quadratic in $(x,y,z)$ in three dimensions.
+In both cases, the cap area $A(\x=\x_{min} + s \n_c)$ in \cref{fig:newtonpolyhedron} is at most a quadratic function of the $(x,y,z)$ three-dimensional coordinates.
 Because the parametrization $\x = \x_{min} + s \n_c$ given by \cref{eq:psparam} is linear, parametrized $A(s)$ is then also at most quadratic in $s$, in three dimensions.
 By \cref{eq:areaint}, $\VolFracTilde(s)$ is then at most cubic in three dimensions.
 We also know that $\VolFracTilde(s)$ is piecewise-polynomial between the points $\x_p$ of the volume $V_p$: it is $C^1$ continuous at the boundaries of intervals bracketed by the points $\x_p$ of $V_c$, because its derivative, the cap (intersection) area $A(s)$, is $C^0$ continuous in $s$, in cells that are used in unstructured meshes for the discretization of Partial Differential Equations.
 Therefore,

 inside the interval bracketed by points $\x_p$ of the volume $V_c$, and it is $C^1$ continuous on the boundaries of bracketed intervals.
 The $\VolFracTilde(s)$, defined by \cref{eq:volfracroot}, is calculated geometrically using the truncated volume $V_c$.
 Similarly, $\VolFracTilde'(s)$ is geometrically calculated as $A(s)$, the \textcolor{Reviewer12}{cap area} in \cref{fig:newtonpolyhedron}.
 Therefore, the conditions given by \cref{eq:cubicpoly} are satisfied exactly up to machine epsilon. \textcolor{Reviewer12}{Consequentially, $P_k(s)$ exactly interpolates $\VolFracTilde(s)$ within the bracketed interval and an exact root of $P_k(s)$ is equivalent to the root of $\VolFracTilde(s)$ within the bracketing interval.} Note that the calculation of $\VolFracTilde'(s)$ \emph{comes at no additional computational cost}, because $A(s)$ is a byproduct of the volume truncation used to compute $V(s)$ for $\VolFracTilde(s)$.